pharaohmak/React-Ticket-Finder/README.md

 - Implement user authentication and profile management.
 - Enhance the UI/UX with additional interactive features and better styling.

-## Live Preview
-You can check out the live preview of the application [here](https://pharaohmak.github.io/Ticket-Finder/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.